PacktPublishing/Driving-DevOps-with-Value-Stream-Management/README.md

 ## What is this book about?

 This book covers the following exciting features:
-- Integrate Agile, systems thinking, and lean development to deliver customer-centric value
+- Integrate Agile, systems thinking, and lean development to deliver customer-centric value.
-- Find out how to choose the most appropriate value stream for your initial and follow-on VSM projects
+- Find out how to choose the most appropriate value stream for your initial and follow-on VSM projects.
-- Establish better flows with integrated, automated, and orchestrated DevOps and CI/CD pipelines
+- Establish better flows with integrated, automated, and orchestrated DevOps and CI/CD pipelines.
-- Apply a proven eight-step VSM methodology to drive lean IT value stream improvements
+- Apply a proven eight-step VSM methodology to drive lean IT value stream improvements.
-- Discover the key strengths of modern VSM tools and their customer use case scenarios
+- Discover the key strengths of modern VSM tools and their customer use case scenarios.
-- Understand how VSM drives DevOps pipeline improvements and value delivery transformations across enterprises
+- Understand how VSM drives DevOps pipeline improvements and value delivery transformations across enterprises.

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1801078068) today!